 There is a glass-sided platform at the side of the cafe, that jutted out over the roof.
 This gives you the perfect view of down Hauptplatz and the Clock Tower.

 Don’t just head to the cafe for a ‘Gram’ photo and leave.
 Stay and enjoy the views and delicious food.
 I highly recommend the local soup with herb dumplings, it was terrific.

 Sackstraße 7-13, 8010 Graz (on the roof of the Kastner & Öhler Department Store)

 Once you’re done with lunch, head to West Bank – one-half of Graz’s twin towns.
 The West Bank houses developing neighbourhoods like Gries and Lend, and is home to hip coffee shops and designer stores.

-Dinner at Gasthaus Stainzerbauer
+Evening Dinner at Gasthaus Stainzerbauer

 After two days of adventure in Graz.
 I ended my evening with dinner at the Gasthaus Stainzerbauer.
 A cosy restaurant was serving up some of the most delicious traditional Austrian cuisine with a modern touch.

 The restaurant is tucked away, but less than 5 minute walk from the Hauptplatz.
 Walking into the Stainzerbauer felt like going back in time with its enclave type dinner area, dark wooden tables and seating.

 You can get much more traditional than this restaurant — it’s even been around since 1577!